EMGuyant/inquisitive-nature/_posts/2023-07-19-powerbi-time-intelligence.md

 In this syntax, `<expression>` is what you want to calculate, `<dates>` is a column containing dates, and `<filter>` is a filter to restrict the calculation over time.
 TOTALYTD is DATESYTD, but with additional calculation power.

-Here's are example DAX formulas to calculate the total sales amount from the start of the year till the current date.
+Here are example DAX formulas to calculate the total sales amount from the start of the year till the current date.

 ```text
 YTD Sales DATESYTD =